✏️ Update: November 03, 2024

 Thickness

 USAPA does not impose any restrictions on paddle thickness.
-Most paddles today fall within the 11mm to 16mm thickness range.
+Most paddles today fall within the 11mm to 18mm thickness range.
 The thickness of the paddle’s core should ideally suit your style of play.
 A 16mm core will give you more feel and control, while a thinner paddle will help you generate effortless power and pop.
-It is worth noting that many professional pickleball players use 16mm paddles and use other features, such as the length and weight of the paddles, to generate power.
+It is worth noting that many professional pickleball players use 16mm paddles and leverage other features, such as the length and weight of the paddles, to generate power.

 Weight